adib2149/causal-fairness-analysis/high-level-fairness.md

 ## Preset

 Assume we have the COMPAS dataset, we have a juror (*aka. model / causal model*) who follows an internal logic (*aka. algorithm / causal mechanism*).
+We also assume the juror has a good understanding of the system and makes good predictions (*model with high performance*).

 Assume we also have an existing dataset, based on the actions of this juror (*aka.
 COMPAS dataset*) in predicting recidivism on a certain population.
 Meaning this dataset has *predicted recidivism scores* and *actual recidivism scores*.